Library By-Laws

 The responsibilities of a Trustee as part of the collective of the Board include, but are not limited to:

-2. Regularly plans and evaluates the Library's service program based on community needs.
+2. Regularly plan and evaluate the Library's service program based on community needs.

-3. Selects, hires and regularly evaluates a qualified library director.
+3. Select, hire and regularly evaluate a qualified library director.

-4. Secures adequate funding for the Library's service program.
+4. Secure adequate, sustainable funding for the Library's service program.

-5. Exercises fiduciary responsibility for the use of public and private funds.
+5. Exercise fiduciary responsibility for the use of public and private funds.

-6. Adopts policies and rules regarding Library governance and use.
+6. Adopt and regularly review policies and rules regarding Library governance and use and defend them when challenged.

-7. Maintains a facility that meets the needs of the Library and community.
+7. Maintain a facility that meets the Library’s and community’s needs.

-8. Promotes the Library within the local community and in society in general.
+8. Promote the Library in the local community and in society in general.

-9. Conducts the business of the Library in an open and ethical manner, in compliance with all applicable laws and regulations and with respect for the institution, staff and public*
+9. Conduct the business of the Library in an open and ethical manner, in compliance with all applicable laws and regulations, the American Library Association Core Values, and with respect for the institution, staff and public.*

 To fulfill the above responsibilities, Trustees shall be required to, at a minimum: